 Casual at the Beach is a five-bedroom, four-bath oceanfront home located 1.2 miles south of Garden City Pier.
 This premier home features a fully-equipped kitchen complete with stainless steel appliances including a gas range, microwave, dishwasher, and beverage refrigerator, as well as a washer, dryer, central heat and air conditioning, gas fireplace, hardwood and ceramic tile flooring, and ceiling fans.
 Six TVs and Wi-Fi are also provided.
-Sleeping accommodations include one king (downstairs bedroom) and three queen-sized beds (one downstairs, two upstairs), and two twin-over-twin bunk bed sets (upstairs).
-Outdoor amenities include a private 26-by-13-foot swimming pool (3-to-5-foot deep), furnished pool lounge area, covered porch, and balcony.
+Sleeping accommodations include two king and two queen-sized beds, plus two twin-over-twin bunk bed sets.
+Outdoor amenities include a private 26-by-13-feet swimming pool (3-to-5-feet deep), furnished pool lounge area, covered porch, and balcony.
 This property may have video, audio or similar exterior surveillance equipment.
 Trailers permitted.
 Motorcycles permitted.
 No pets.
 No smoking.
-Check-out maid service included.
-Linens included.
 Maximum occupancy: 12

 Conveniently located close to some of the best area attractions, Garden City Beach is directly south of Surfside Beach and ends on a peninsula at the mouth of Murrells Inlet.
 One of the most renowned attractions in Garden City Beach is the Pier at Garden City.
-Other attractions include Marlin Quay Marina, Gulf Stream Cafe, Original Sam's Corner, and Sara J's Seafood Restaurant.
+Other points of interest include Marlin Quay Marina and restaurants Sara J's Seafood Restaurant, Gulfstream Cafe, and Original Sam's Corner.

-Just south of Garden City Beach is Murrells Inlet, a seaside community that is considered to be the "Seafood Capital of South Carolina", but is also home to some of the nation's best golf courses.
-Once primarily a fishing village, the town is best known for the Murrells Inlet MarshWalk, a half-mile long boardwalk overlooking a pristine salt marsh, and the many award-winning seafood and barbecue restaurants along Highway 17 Business in the central business district.
+Just south of Garden City Beach is Murrells Inlet, a seaside community considered the "Seafood Capital of South Carolina" and home to some of the nation's best golf courses.
+Once primarily a fishing village, the town is best known for the Murrells Inlet MarshWalk, a half-mile-long boardwalk overlooking a pristine salt marsh, and the many award-winning restaurants along Highway 17 Business in the central business district.

-Brookgreen Gardens, a sculpture garden and wildlife preserve built on four former rice plantations, is located slightly south of Murrells Inlet.
-It features several themed gardens with American figurative sculptures placed in them, trails through several nature reserve ecosystems and the Lowcountry Zoo.
+Brookgreen Gardens, a sculpture garden and wildlife preserve built on four former rice plantations, is located slightly south of the MarshWalk.
+It features several themed gardens with American figurative sculptures, trails through several nature reserve ecosystems, and the Lowcountry Zoo.